Ake Kule Lake

 Ake Kule Lake (阿克库勒湖 (Ākèkùlēi hú)) is a lake in Altay Prefecture, Xinjiang, China, close to the borders of Kazakhstan, Mongolia and Russia.
 It measures approximately 4.43 km2 in area.

+The lake is situated on the Kanas River in Altai highland.
+It has formed behind the moraine left by the glacier which formerly occupied this part of the Kanas River valley and has receded after the end of the quaternary glaciation period.